Hawaii Emergency Management Agency

 The Hawaii Emergency Management Agency (HI-EMA) is the body responsible for managing emergencies in the United States State of Hawaii.

-The director is major general Kenneth S. Hara and the administrator is Luke Meyers.
+The director is Major General Stephen Logan and the administrator is James Barros.

+The agency employs roughly 70 personnel focused on emergency management duties.
+HI-EMA manages a full lifecycle of disasters - Mitigation, Preparedness, Response, and recovery.
+Most disasters, and all major disasters involve these phases.

 On January 13, 2018, the Agency received worldwide attention when one of its employees accidentally broadcast a ballistic missile alert to all the citizens of Hawaii, which, at the height of American nuclear tensions with North Korea, caused a statewide panic.

+Prior to hurricane season, the agency organizes Makani Pahili.